NCAR/python-tutorial/source/tutorials/yourfirst.rst

    To access the logarithmic function within the module :code:`math` you would type :code:`math.log`\.

-   Then write the function to the bottom of :code:`computation.py` (with 2 empty lines between each function):
+   Then write the function at the bottom of :code:`computation.py` file (with best practice suggesting 2 empty lines between each function):

    .. code-block::
       :lineno-start: 53